 To take a side in the “brand is dead” versus “brand is still king” debate misses the point entirely.
 Brand relationships have been accelerated into an evolution driven by a heightened desire of customers and consumers for brands to be more present and valuable in their daily life beyond basic provision of product and service.
 Consumers (and to a large extent small and medium-sized businesses who tend to act and buy like consumers) are yearning for your brand to be “useful.”
 Useful is the new standard by which your brand will be judged.Understanding, decoding and leveraging the idea of a “useful” brand is T3’s core mission.

 The first step in transitioning into a Useful Brand is embracing the idea that brands must first do, then say.
-Amazon CEO Jeff Bezos put it best when he said, “In the old world, you devoted 30 percent of your time devoted to building a great product or service and 70 percent of your time shouting about it.
+Amazon CEO Jeff Bezos put it best when he said, “In the old world, you devoted 30% of your time to building a great service and 70% of your time to shouting about it.
 In the new world, that inverts…” This aptly summarizes the new reality that brands must deal with.
 And for every established brand that doesn’t have the luxury of being rebuilt from the ground up the clear mandate is to develop a path to usefulness that will embed that brand in the customer’s life purposefully, with demonstrated knowledge of a customer’s daily reality.